 Early newspaper accounts

-The hometown paper of both Kildall and Bill Gates, the Seattle Times, reported an injury happened at the Franklin Street Bar & Grill, he had been in the bar between 2 and 20 minutes, and witnesses turned around and saw him on the floor.
+The hometown papers of both Kildall and Bill Gates, the Seattle Times, were less sensational.
+Both reported an injury happened at the Franklin Street Bar & Grill, he had been in the bar between 2 and 20 minutes, and witnesses turned around and saw him on the floor.
 The papers also noted that the story was changing, and authorities didn’t expect that story to hold up.

 It was investigated as a suspicious death, but no charges were ever filed.
 The Los Angeles Times initially reported the autopsy failed to determine the cause of death.

 Harold Evans’ account

 Later accounts, including the one in Harold Evans’ They Made America, stated Kildall died of a brain hemorrhage, caused by a blood clot between his skull and his brain.
 Evans’ account of the events in the bar were that he stumbled, fell, and was found on the floor next to a video game.
-That story doesn’t line up with the Forbes account but it lines up pretty nicely with the Seattle Times account–one minute he was there, the next minute he was laying on the floor, and there was confusion about how he ended up there and even how long he had been in the bar.
+That story doesn’t line up with the Forbes account but it lines up pretty nicely with the Seattle Times account–one minute he was there, the next minute he was laying on the floor, and no one who was there really knew how he ended up there or even how long he had been in the bar.